cpsource/SpellingBeeSolver/README.md

   'd' or 'ed' appropriately so you can check those too.
 Lines where this is done, are marked with 'r(1)' or 'r(2)'.

+  sbs will also run on cygwin.
+Just copy over the Makefile, sbs.c, and sbs_words.txt.

 Coming Soon

   As we supported 'ed', we will support 'ing' as well.